Emergency Planning

 Emergency Management Program Committee |

-Alison Tutak, the Counties Community Emergency Management Coordinator (CEMC), chairs the Committee and coordinates its activities.
+Christina Conklin, the Counties Community Emergency Management Coordinator (CEMC), chairs the Committee and coordinates its activities.
 The Emergency Management Program Committee holds regular meetings quarterly and as required.
-The committee is representative of the true diversity across Leeds and Grenville and the interest and commitment of the community in Emergency Planning and Preparedness.
 The committee meets to discuss all aspects of the Emergency Management Program and the input provided helps to guide the Coordinator.
 The membership on the committee is comprised of:

 The Committee is also responsible for the annual revision and enhancement of the Counties Emergency Response Plan. |